 Japanese Beetles are Back

 One of the most recent insect pests to deal with is the Japanese Beetles.
-2012 saw a marked increase in the numbers of beetles and the amount of damage they have done in our landscapes.
 Turf grass along with many different kinds of trees and shrubs can be attacked by these beetles with sometimes significant damage being done to both turf and landscape plants.
 The City recommends that residents visit the University of Minnesota Extension Division web page link below for clear and concise information on control methods and the timing of these controls.
 It must be remembered that control of this insect pest is possible but "eradication" is not possible and should not be our goal.

 Oak and elm tree pruning advisory

-Because of disease transmission (Dutch Elm Disease and Oak Wilt) these trees should be pruned when they are inactive.
+Because of disease transmission (Emerald Ash Borer, Dutch Elm Disease, and Oak Wilt) these trees should be pruned when they are inactive.
 Therefore December, January and February are the best months to prune elms and oaks.
 This is also a good time to prune other shade trees.

 Understand that these dates are not "set in concrete."
 Temperature and moisture can affect when trees should or shouldn't be pruned.
 The University of Minnesota has created the image to the right which will be updated to represent the current Oak Wilt risk level.
 You can also find more information at the University of Minnesota's web page by clicking the image or the link below:

 Because Bloomington is within the Emerald Ash Borer (EAB) quarantine for Hennepin County it is important to know the rules for properly disposing of tree debris and brush.
 Details of the quarantine and other regulatory information can be found on the MN Department of Agriculture website.

 Information regarding to disposal of tree waste, including logs and brush can be found on the MN Department of Agriculture website.

 Mowing, trimming or altering vegetation not allowed on City property